sudheerj/reactjs-interview-questions/README.md

       return <input name="title" onChange={handleTitleChange} />;
     }
     ```

+    List of common synthetic events are:

+    *   `onClick`
+    *   `onChange`
+    *   `onSubmit`
+    *   `onKeyDown`, `onKeyUp`
+    *   `onFocus`, `onBlur`
+    *   `onMouseEnter`, `onMouseLeave`
+    *   `onTouchStart`, `onTouchEnd`

     **[⬆ Back to Top](#table-of-contents)**

 14. ### What are inline conditional expressions?

-    You can use either _if statements_ or _ternary expressions_ which are available from JS to conditionally render expressions.
+    You can use either _if statements_ or _ternary expressions_ which are available in JS(and JSX in React) to conditionally execute or render expressions.
 Apart from these approaches, you can also embed any expressions in JSX by wrapping them in curly braces and then followed by JS logical operator `&&`.
+It is helpful to render elements conditionally within a single line and commonly used for concise logic, especially in JSX rendering.

     ```jsx harmony
     <h1>Hello!</h1>;